ZohFathima/Kafka-Application-with-Docker/README.md

 ## Conclusion

 This project provides a robust example of integrating Spring Boot with Kafka, packaged and deployed using Docker.
-It demonstrates both producer and consumer capabilities and can be extended for more complex use cases.
+It demonstrates both producer and consumer capabilities and can be extended for more complex use cases...